Viswema: Topography

 The Jakhama boundary on the north is marked by a river known as Kerho–l and on the south, the Khuzama boundary is marked by another river known as Chokhwi–l or Kezo–l.
 Both the river flows in parallel direction to meet at the Dzü-ü river which later flows into the biggest river in Nagaland—the Doyang in Wokha District.

 Mount Tempü, the highest peak in Viswema (also the highest peak in the present day state of Manipur) with an altitude of 2994 m above sea level, the highest elevation of the surrounding area is located to the south western part of Viswema.
 Its summit can be reached easily by the Khiyo–ke route.

 On the western side is the Dzüko Valley which includes a range of hillocks, the valley is drained by the Dzüko River which flows in a westerly direction forming the present day inter-state boundary between Nagaland and Manipur.
-On its west side, the Dzüko valley is flanked by the thick wooded Kezol–tsa Forest which has diverse species of flora and fauna.
+On its southern side, the Dzüko Valley is flanked by the thick wooded Kezol-tsa Forest which has diverse species of flora and fauna.